 Maria also has a passion for folk songs of other countries in their original languages and has a repertoire of Spanish, Italian, French, and Polish songs that she adds to and performs regularly; her fluency in Spanish definitely helps.
 (She’s working on her Italian and Polish.)
 Voice is Maria’s first instrument now but it wasn’t always.
 She was a choral accompanist on piano for 3 years, a concert flautist in Boston for 5 years, has played guitar since she was a child, and also played saxophone in a jazz swing band for 2 years.

 To date, she has released three cds, ‘All About Love’, ‘Torch Song’, and ‘Viva’ and one dvd ‘Live In Prague’.
-For the past 4 years Maria has been touring with Irish musical-comedy trio The Nualas where she performs, arranges, and accompanies.
+From 2011 – 2018 Maria toured with Irish musical-comedy trio The Nualas where she performed, arrangeed, and accompanied on guitar, piano, and bodhran.